lamcy417/spring-batch-5.0.0-migrate-wiki/Spring-Batch-5.0-Migration-Guide.md

 // TODO see if this can be automated in a script

-#### Oracle

-In this version, Oracle sequences are now ordered.
-The sequences creation script has been updated for new applications.
-Existing applications can use the migration script in `org/springframework/batch/core/migration/5.0/migration-oracle.sql` to alter the existing sequences.

 ## Job repository/explorer configuration updates

 The Map-based job repository/explorer implementation were deprecated in v4 and completely removed in v5.
 You should use the Jdbc-based implementation instead.
 Unless you are using a custom Job repository/explorer implementation, the `@EnableBatchProcessing` annotation will configure a Jdbc-based `JobRepository` which requires a `DataSource` bean in the application context.

-// TODO Add code example of migration

 ## Data types updates